garden-of-delete/airbyte-topiary/README.md

 Tentacle will use the .yaml or .yml file extensions following the `source` and `--target` arguments to choose the right sync workflow.

+During setup, Airbyte creates a default workspace called 'default'.
+Tentacle allows the user to specify an alternative existing workspace by name using the `--workspace` argument, followed by the name of the workspace.

 These optional arguments can be used in combination to define what to apply the sync operation to:
 - `--sources`
 - `--destinations`